fenago/tableau-server/md/server/Structure Content Projects, Groups, and Permissions - Tableau.md

 </div>

-If everything looks good in the [Permissions]{.uicontrol} pane, the next test is to go through the tasks that users need to do.
+If everything looks good in the [Permissions] pane, the next test is to go through the tasks that users need to do.
 You want to be sure that users can perform the tasks that they need to, and not tasks that you have not granted them access to.